 Frost Shock is more powerful in Battle for Azeroth and does not consume Maelstrom anymore, making it a very handy spell to use for movement.
 You should not hesitate to use it whenever you have to move.
 While you should not always default to casting Frost Shock in every circumstance involving movement, it is definitely a useful failsafe spell, minimizing your DPS loss during movement.

 Using All Your Abilities

 Depending on your talent choices, Elemental can have relatively few or quite a lot of abilities.
 Especially if you are using a talent setup you are not used to, it can be very easy to forget to use your entire arsenal of spells.
 Of the base abilities, it is common for people to forget using Fire Elemental, Storm Elemental and Earth Elemental after the initial cast.
 A lot of people die with Astral Shift off cooldown.
 If there is any possibility of you dying from what is going to hit you next, you should always use whatever defensives you have available.

 As for talents, it can get more complicated.
-Totem Mastery is a "maintenance" ability that is very easy to forget to re-use, and having proper Weak Auras showing their duration and range is nearly mandatory.
 Elemental Blast is one spell that needs to be cast on cooldown nearly always.
 A lot of people fail to do so, when they do not forget about it entirely.
-Liquid Magma Totem and Stormkeeper are also in the category of spells with fairly long cooldown that are easily forgotten, although you should usually wait for the proper time to use them.
+Liquid Magma Totem and Stormkeeper are also in the category of spells with a fairly long cooldown that are easily forgotten, although you should usually wait for the proper time to use them.